njaneto/guest-front/README.md

 # Guest Front

-Frontend made in react to integrate with the Guest API project (taking a look at Readme for you to understand why this frontend), I honestly don't know why I chose to react.
+Frontend made in react to integrate with the [Guest-Api](https://github.com/njaneto/guest-api) project (taking a look at [README](https://github.com/njaneto/guest-front/blob/main/README.md) for you to understand why this frontend), I honestly don't know why I chose to react.
 I wanted to learn something about frontend, I'm open to changes, I'm still learning, you can criticize

 <h4> Imagine backend developing frontend 🫣</h4>